Sunzhifeng/gitskills/readme.txt

-Creating a new brance is quick
+Creating a new brance is quick AND simple